bsc-wdc/dislib/docs/source/user-guide.rst

 Resource allocation
 --------------

-All dislib tasks are allocated specific number of computational resources.
+All dislib tasks are allocated a specific number of computational resources.
 By default, each task receives one CPU.
 This number can be adjusted according to the specific needs of the program by setting the environment variable ComputingUnits before executing the script: